 Teeth loss can occur as a result of many different factors.
 This can distort your smile (depending on the position), lead to serious pain, and result in chewing and digestion issues.
 Teeth loss is a surprisingly common problem among the adult population, with many adults who are not yet suffering tooth loss likely to be affected in the future.
 How can you deal with this problem should it arise?

-Dental implants are the most solid option for replacing a missing tooth.
+Dental implants are the most solid tooth replacement options.
 These artificially created teeth replace the natural tooth root which is inserted into the jawbone to support the replaced crown.
 Implants are a sturdy option for those who are missing just one tooth or multiple teeth.
 It is possible even to replace the full arch of the lower denture with only 4 support roots.
-They are also designed and shaped to look exactly like your natural teeth, so there is no sign of a difference.
+This tooth replacement options are also designed and shaped to look exactly like your natural teeth, so there is no sign of a difference.
 However, treatment requires a surgical procedure and can be quite expensive.

-A dental bridge is a cheaper tooth loss replacement solution to implants.
-This method is ideal when there are teeth on both sides of the missing tooth.
+A dental bridge is a cheaper tooth replacement options to implants.
+This tooth replacement options are ideal when there are teeth on both sides of the missing tooth.
 Both teeth on either side of the missing one will be cut down to enable them to connect properly.
 A bridge could also be used when multiple teeth are missing if there is enough support, or by placing them between implants.
 They are easy to maintain and they very well function and feel like your natural teeth.
 Unfortunately, bridges force you to ground down teeth that might be in perfect health, thus raising the risk of future decay or infection.
 Bridges might also become food traps if extreme care is not taken.

-An even shorter term solution for a missing tooth is a temporary denture, also known as a flipper.
+An even shorter term tooth replacement option is a temporary denture, also known as a flipper.
 This very much inexpensive solution is used to restore missing teeth, helping restore your smile as you await a more permanent solution.
 It is usually more unstable and fragile than removable dentures, and may feel bulky in the mouth.